ulampinoy/areyes-portf/content/contact.md

 layout: contact
 ---

 Hi there!
-Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [example@example.com](mailto:example@example.com).
+Please fill the contact form below if you want to reach out and talk to me.